-- Contribute to maintaining a safe and orderly school environment that is conducive to learning. - Show respect to other persons and to property. - Be familiar with and abide by all District policies, rules and regulations dealing with student conduct. - Attend school every day unless they are legally excused. - Be in class, on time, and prepared to learn. - Work to the best of their ability in all academic and extracurricular pursuits and strive toward their highest level of achievement. - React to direction given by teachers, principals and other school personnel in a respectful, positive manner. - Work to develop mechanisms to control their anger. - Ask questions when they do not understand. - Seek help in solving problems that might lead to discipline. - Dress appropriately for school and school functions. - Accept responsibility for their actions.

-- Conduct themselves as representatives of the District, when participating in or attending school-sponsored extracurricular events. - Respect school property and maintain any school property issued to them for their participation in athletics, extracurricular or other student activities in good condition and shall immediately return such property upon the conclusion of the sport season or activity. - Hold themselves to the highest standards of conduct, demeanor, and sportsmanship.
+- Contribute to maintaining a safe, supportive and orderly school environment that is conducive to learning and to show respect to other persons and to property. - Help make school a community free of violence, intimidation, bullying, harassment, and discrimination. - Be familiar with and abide by district policies, rules and regulations dealing with student conduct. - Attend school every day unless they are legally excused and be in class on time and prepared to learn. - Work to the best of their ability in all academic and extracurricular pursuits and strive toward their highest level of achievement possible. - Respond to direction given by teachers, administrators and other school personnel in a respectful, positive manner. - Use a polite tone of voice and appropriate body language, listening when others are speaking to you. - To be truthful when speaking with school officials regarding Code of Conduct violations. - Respect personal space. - Work to develop skills to manage their emotions and reactions and resolve conflict with others. - Ask questions when they do not understand. - Seek help in solving problems. - Dress appropriately for school and school functions. - Accept responsibility for their actions. - Conduct themselves as representatives of the district when participating in or attending school-sponsored extracurricular events and to hold themselves to the highest standards of conduct, demeanor, and sportsmanship. - Respect school property and maintain any school property issued to them for their participation in athletics, extracurricular or other student activities. - Make constructive contributions to the school, to report fairly the circumstances of school-related issues and to bring concerns about school district policies or actions to the appropriate member of the District.

-STUDENT DRESS CODE (see Section V of the Code)
+STUDENT DRESS CODE (see Section 5300.25 of the Code)